 Application: DGRG Senior Thesis Grant

 Students must also ask their Senior Colloquium Instructor to email a letter of recommendation to firstname.lastname@example.org.
-(N.B.: As an alternative to writing a recommendation from scratch, faculty may opt instead to complete the “Faculty Recommendation for Dean’s Global Research Grant” Google Form, available from the DGRG administrators by faculty request.)
+(N.B.: As an alternative to writing a recommendation from scratch, faculty may opt instead to complete the “Faculty Recommendation for Dean’s Global Research Grant” Google Form, available by faculty request.)
 An application will not be considered complete without the letter of recommendation and, in the case of projects involving interviews or surveys, any required IRB documentation (see “Special Instructions for Projects Involving Interviews or Surveys,” below).

 In addition to completion of all identifying information requested by the application form, a completed application package must include the following: